 Fee Remission for Serving Members of HM Forces

 The children of forces families, day and boarding, will receive a 20% reduction on the full boarding and/or tuition fee, as appropriate and contact should be made with the Bursar’s Office to expedite the claim.
 Please note that only one form of remission may apply at any time, so where three or more siblings attend concurrently, Forces remission of 20% will operate for the first two siblings, and sibling remission of 50% on the tuition fee will apply to the third and subsequent children - but not the 20% Forces remission in addition.

 Means-Tested Fee Remission Policy - Hardship

 From the outset it should be recognised that the Governors have limited resources to support families who experience financial difficulties once their children have started their education at Dollar.
-No specific fund exists at present to support such cases, and in many instances, the Governors will simply be unable to offer support.
 Families with pupils about to enter Form 1 may be able to access the Bursary Scheme.
 In other cases consideration may be given to pupils in Forms 4 and 5 to allow completion of the next phase of public examinations by ensuring continuity of curriculum in that regard.
 Only in the most exceptional circumstances will pupils in Form 6 be considered.
 Pupils in the Prep and Junior schools will not be considered, nor, ordinarily, will pupils in Forms 1, 2 and 3.
 Awards of assistance will be means tested and will be granted only if sufficient funds are available.
 Any decision made by the Governors will be final and there is no right of appeal.
 In the case of any award of assistance parents or guardians must inform the Bursar, in writing, of any material change in their financial position without delay.
 In some cases this may obviously lead to the withdrawal of any award.

 Other Sources of Bursary Assistance